Governance and Board

 At PIA, Hazem spends his days polishing his Silver Logie whilst at the same time supervising PIA’s creative and business activities in areas including marketing and brand management, video production, programming and strategic development.

-Poetry In Action endeavors to follow all good practices of governance as set out by the Australian Charities & Not-For-Profits Commission and Australia Council’s Performing Arts Board:
+Poetry In Action endeavours to follow all good practices of governance as set out by the Australian Charities & Not-for-profits Commission and Australia Council’s Performing Arts Board: